 God calls us to welcome the stranger, says Krish Kandiah

-"Grace" should be the "operating principle" for how Christians respond to the thousands of migrants trying to reach the UK in small boats across the English Channel, says Sanctuary Foundation director Dr Krish Kandiah.
+"Grace" should be the "operating principle" for how Christians respond to people trying to come to the UK, says Sanctuary Foundation director Dr Krish Kandiah.

 He addressed the issue during a Rapid Response webinar on Wednesday called 'The Illegal Migration Bill, Gary Lineker and the Church.'